It may help to look at the section How well am I orienteering? before reading more here.

 This SLOW video discusses how to use the information that contours showing large features gives, in Route Choice and navigation.

 The video link below takes you to the YouTube Playlist for the Get Up To Speed videos.
-Select 6/9 Large Contour Features from the top left.
+Select 6/9 Large Contour Features from the playlist.

 Know when and how to simplify